 In a healthy, aligned posture, the average head only exerts about 10-12 lbs of force through the muscles of the neck.
 Moving the head forward by only 1 inch increases the forces exerted onto the spine by 6 times!
 In children, the size of their head is larger in relation to their body size than adults.
 This fact, combined with the fact that they have an increased propensity to spend their free time on an electronic device, makes them more susceptible to developing this condition.

 You might be reading this and think to yourself ‘I’m sure this is an exaggeration’ or ‘I don’t use my phone often enough to cause this pain’.
-We bet you’d be shocked to learn how many hours a day you really spend on your devices.
+Our Oakville Chiropractic team bets you’d be shocked to learn how many hours a day you really spend on your devices.
 Iphone users have the unpleasant option of tracking their screentime, right down to how many times a day you pick up your phone, to what applications you open first after picking it up.
 Looking at your screen time tracker can be depressing, and we bet you’d be shocked with how much time you’re really spending looking down.

 Studies have shown that close to 80% of the population between the ages of 18 and 44 have their cell phones with them all the time.
 They have it accessible to them all day and they sleep (ringer on) with the phone on their nightstand or in their bed with them.
 We are so dependent on our electronics these days, that 23 billion texts are sent worldwide everyday.
 The average American spend 5.5 hours a day on their phone, with millenials spending closer to 5.7 hours a day on their phones.
 This statistics are crazy.
 If you spent 5 hours a day exercising you’d be sore the next day.
 So making your neck work too hard for 5.5 hours a day, and repeating that bad posture everyday, is asking for trouble.